Foliation, topology and nucleon charge profiles in hypersphere soliton model: Foliation and scanning algorithm in geometry

-Next, we consider a projection from the northern hemi-hypersphere $S^{3}_{+}$ to the equatorial plane $E^{3}$, which contains the center of $S^{3}$ and is described in terms of $(r, \theta, \phi)$, as shown in Fig.~\ref{strip}(b).
-The spherical shell of radius $\lambda\sin\mu$ at a given angle $\mu$ on the curved manifold $S^{3}_{+}$ is projected on the spherical shell of radius $\lambda\sin\mu$ on the flat equatorial plane $E^{3}$.
-In other words, the radius $\lambda\sin\mu$ on $S^{3}_{+}$ is projected on the radial distance $oq$ on $E^{3}$ in Fig.~\ref{strip}(b).
-Note that the spherical shell foliation leave on the curved $S^{3}_{+}$ and the spherical shell foliation leave on the equatorial volume $E^{3}$ {\it share} their corresponding centers at the same point $o$.
-Note also that, as discussed above, $\hat{e}_{r}$ in Fig.~\ref{strip}(b) is perpendicular to the $S^{2}$ spherical shell used as the foliation leave on $S^{3}$, and thus the corresponding center of $S^{2}$ is located at the origin $o$ of the hypersphere $S^{3}$.
-This aspect is consistent with the statements that the foliation leaves associated with the integrand $A_{2}(S^{3})$ in $V(S^{3})$ in (\ref{a3s3dmu}) share the center of $S^{3}$.
+Next we consider a projection from the northern hemi-hypersphere $S^{3}_{+}$ to the equatorial solid sphere $E^{3}$, which contains the center of $S^{3}$ and is described by the schematic planar disk in Fig.~\ref{circle}(b).
+At a given angle $\mu$, the spherical shell of radius $\lambda\sin\mu$ on the curved manifold $S^{3}_{+}$ is projected on the spherical shell of radius $\lambda\sin\mu$ on the flat equatorial solid sphere $E^{3}$.
+In other words, the radius $\lambda\sin\mu$ on $S^{3}_{+}$ is projected on the radial distance $oq$ on $E^{3}$ in Fig.~\ref{circle}(b).